 The Ruby gem and the Elixir package are public code, hosted on GitHub.
 You can browse the source to see how we handle the data.
 Our closed-source agent will send the actual data to the AppSignal servers.

 Built into the Ruby gem and Elixir package is a system that allows you to scrub any data you don't want to send over the wire, such as passwords and identifiable user information.
 See the Ruby gem documentation and Elixir documentation on how to do this.

-With the release of the AppSignal Ruby gem version 1.0 on the 12th of January 2016 we've shipped all our language specific agents with a system agent.
+With the release of the AppSignal Ruby gem version 1.0 on the 12th of January 2016 we started shipping all our language specific libraries with a system agent.